 - Represented national developer of government buildings against the General Services Administration for unpaid increased construction costs.

 - Represented publically traded lender against claims of lender liability and improper funding of construction loans.

-- Represented contractors, subcontractors, design professionals and owners in breach of contract claims and construction lien claims, through trial and appeal.
+- Represented contractors, subcontractors, design professionals, and owners/developers in matters of payment disputes and construction lien and bond claims.

 - Defended contractors and developers in condominium defect claims arising upon transfer of control of the association.

 - Drafted multiple forms of agreement for the construction and related industries, including Takeover and Completion Agreements in the surety context.

 - Forest Brooke/Hillsborough LLC v.
 Henriquez, 194 So.3d 1091, District Court of Appeal of Florida, 2d.
 District June 29, 2016